Campbell Surname Meaning, History & Origin

-Campbell Surname Genealogy
+Campbell Surname Meaning

 Campbell is a Scottish name and comes from the Gaelic cam and bent, meaning crooked mouth.
 Cailean Mor of Lochawe was said to have been given this nickname because he talked out of one side of his mouth.
 He was killed in a skirmish with the MacDonalds in 1296.
 A cairn still marks the spot where he fell.

-Campbell Resources on
+Campbell Surname Resources on

-North American Campbells.
+North American Campbell society.

 - One Name Surname Study – Campbell.